StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/export-import-a-case-template.md

     Each contribution is reviewed by StrangeBee before being published.

-{!includes/access-manage-case-templates.md!}
+{% include-markdown "includes/access-manage-case-templates.md" %}

 ## Export a case template

 Use this procedure to share a case template with another organization or TheHive instance.

-1. {!includes/organization-view-go-to.md!}
+1. {% include-markdown "includes/organization-view-go-to.md" %}

-2. {!includes/templates-go-to.md!}
+2. {% include-markdown "includes/templates-go-to.md" %}

-3. {!includes/case-templates-go-to.md!}
+3. {% include-markdown "includes/case-templates-go-to.md" %}

 4. Select :fontawesome-solid-ellipsis: next to the case template you want to export.